Sibusiso Zuma: Nickname

-He is also known as "Zuma the Puma" to the club's supporters and "Puma" appears on his shirt instead of "Zuma" in the Pro Evolution Soccer 2009 video game.
+He is also known as "Zuma the Puma" to the Copenhagen supporters and "Puma" appears on his shirt instead of "Zuma" in the PES 2009 video game.

-Other nicknames while he played in F.C.
-Copenhagen were Sibu or just Zuma.

 Incident

 On 25 June 2007, it was reported that Zuma had been involved in an incident in his home country South Africa.
 After an altercation there were allegations that he threatened to shoot a group of men at a party in Kokstad.
 The local police investigated the situation, and Zuma was prevented from leaving the country for a period, but no charges were made.

 Family

 Zuma told in the 2002 documentary "Zuma the Puma" that his father was never very supportive of his footballing career, never believing in him, telling him he would never be good enough, never coming to his games and always working instead.
 When Zuma moved to the Orlando Pirates in 1998, his father told him "The good players play on the national team."
 Zuma's father died the day before his son played his first game for the South Africa national team.